14 Home Page. The Weld Industry 15

 for this duplex grade.
 The range comprises covered electrodes,

-flux cored wires and solid wires (MIG/TIG/SAW).
+flux cored wires and solid wires (MIG - TiP TiG/TIG/SAW).

 AVESTA 2205